Skip navigation

 Is there anything else I should know about a blood glucose test?

-If you have diabetes, you may need to do blood sugar testing at home every day to help manage your blood glucose levels.
-There are two ways to do this:
+If you have diabetes, you may need to do blood glucose testing at home to help manage your blood glucose levels.
+Your provider will let you know how often you should test.
+There are two ways to check your blood glucose.
+Your provider can help you decide which one is best for you:

 • Blood glucose meters require you to prick your finger with a small device called a lancet.
-You apply a drop of blood to a test strip and insert it into a small, electronic glucose meter, which measures the glucose is in your blood.
+Then, you apply a drop of blood to a test strip and insert it into a small electronic glucose meter, which measures the glucose in your blood.

 References